eu-digital-green-certificates/dgc-testdata/SI/README.md

 ### 4

-[4.json](2DCode/raw/4.json) - Basic DGC with one vaccination entry.
-In this DGC no Cose_Sign1 message tag is included.
+[4.json](2DCode/raw/4.json) - One RAT test entry.
+Valid only for 72hrs.

 All tests should be successful.